Managing the reproductive cycle for your herd.

-- Results may be positive, negative or recheck
+- Results will be positive, negative or recheck

 - Rechecks (inconclusive tests) are free of charge

-- Results can be viewed on the secure web-based YourHerd or MobileHerd app.
+- Results can be viewed on the secure online YourHerd portal or MobileHerd app.

 If you wish to speak to a member of the CIS team call 01923 695319 or email firstname.lastname@example.org